kyma-project/lifecycle-manager/README.md

 ## Basic Concepts and Modularization

-This list of basic concepts relating to Lifecycle Manager aims to help you understand its workflow better.
+See the list of basic concepts relating to Lifecycle Manager to understand its workflow better.

 - Kyma custom resource (CR) - [short description]
 - ModuleTemplate CR - [short description]